-Ethiopia has a population of around 100 million, second largest in Africa, and a multi-ethnic federation with more than 80 ethno-linguistic groups.
+Ethiopia has a population of around 100 million, the second-largest in Africa, and a multi-ethnic federation with more than 80 ethnolinguistic groups.
 Historical tensions between ethnic groups were previously repressed and handled with a heavy hand by the state.

 The changing of the political guard last year paved the way for ethnic tensions to boil over.
 In the Oromiya region, the largest in the country, there are at least four separate conflicts and a border dispute.
-Conflict between Oromos and other groups, including Gedeos and Somalis, has led to nearly a million people to flee in 2018 alone.
+The conflict between Oromos and other groups, including Gedeos and Somalis, has led to nearly a million people fleeing in 2018 alone.

 The Oromo are Ethiopia’s largest ethnic group, roughly a third of the country’s population, and have voiced their complaints of marginalization.
 Prime Minister Ahmed is the first Oromo leader in Ethiopia’s modern history.
 His rise to power is widely considered to have awakened Oromo sentiment.
 In December, the UN was concerned that this conflict could spill over into Kenya.

 The conflicts are mostly overgrazing and cultivable land, and resources, such as water.
 Human rights activist Wario Sora told Al Jazeera that “people have been killed, business premises bombed and torched, houses have also been set ablaze in the fight between Oromo and Somali Garre fighters”.
 The Guji and Gedeo groups have also clashed in the south with what some observers say is with much greater intensity in than the past.